katcipis/sophia/notes/books/designing-data-intensive-apps.md

 avoid inconsistencies, but that comes at a cost and requires extra work, what you get for free is inconsistency and while making this decision partitioning was not a variable of the equation at all, just the performance cost of linearizability.

+## Evolving Systems

+There is one interesting analogy made in the book about how tricky it can be to evolve a system.
+The author mentions the challenge that was evolving rail roads/trains in general when the technology started.
+On the very beginning there were some different ways to layout the rails, one of the major differences being the distance between the rails.

+After a few years a standard was defined but at that point a lot of trains and railroads used older non-standard specifications.
+What to do ? destroy all the trains and try to recycle/rebuild them ?
+That would have a considerable cost, specially with the technology available at the time.
+The solution was to adapt the rails in order to support both the standard and the non-standard trains, the rail roads would have 3 rails, so both kinds of trains could run through it.
+This allowed a smoother migration.
+But something else interesting happened, until today in parts of the US you can still find old trains working that don't follow the standard.
+A complete migration and decommision never fully materialized.

+This was deeply interesting to me because most successful architectural migrations done in software happens like that.
+The emphasis is on successful.
+If you have a successful running system and want to keep it successful you usually end up with something very similar to the trains history.
+A lot of failed attempts try to rewrite everything and completely eliminate the "older"/"clumsy" stuff, but that rarely goes well, sometimes for economical reasons (underestimating cost) and sometimes because we overestimate our own skills and knowledge of the problem at hand.

+I had some experience doing this and indeed even after almost a decade of the new system running parts of the "old" system are still there and are working thanks to adapters, which are very similar to the idea of having 3 rails rail roads that runs both old and new trains.
+This gave me an insight on how some things that seem software related are not software related at all, they are a phenomenon of humans trying to design and evolve systems in general (this includes trains, societies, etc).